GianlucaCode/cryptoscrape/README.md

 Future: sentiment analysis on post and comment text...

+## Features
+As of right now, crypto-scrape only works with reddit.
+Read below to see how to configure reddit scraping.

 ## Configuration
 Each source has its own folder within the sources directory.
 Inside each source's folder are three text files: ```info.txt```, ```included.txt ```, and ```cryptos.txt``` with ```info.txt ``` holding information on setting up that particular source.